Yandex Cloud

 • Delete the resources you created

-To migrate collections stored in a third-party MongoDB cluster to a Yandex StoreDoc cluster, you need to transfer the data, write-lock the old database, and transfer the load to a Yandex Cloud cluster.
+To migrate collections from a third-party MongoDB cluster to your Yandex StoreDoc cluster, follow these steps: transfer the data, switch legacy databases to read-only mode, switch the workload to your Yandex Cloud cluster.

 Required paid resourcesRequired paid resources